-Join Aaron F. Ross for an in-depth discussion in this video Testing with Interactive Playback, part of Creating Fluid Effects in Maya.
+Join Aaron F. Ross for an in-depth discussion in this video Testing with Interactive Playback, part of Maya: Creating Fluid Effects (2013).

 Now the real fun begins.
 We can actually move the duck through the water …and watch the ripples in Real-time.
 This will allow us to test our simulation…before we've even created any animation.…This is done through method called interactive playback.…In order to see what we're doing we're actually going to need to reduce the…transparency on the fluid shape just so that will be able to see a surface.…I'll go ahead and select that fluid, and go to it's Attributes, Ctrl+A and just in…the Shading section turn the Transparency all the way down while we are testing.…